Local Housing Allowance (LHA) is designed to be a fair and simple way of calculating Housing Benefit for people on a low income.

 The area you live in

-To find out how many bedrooms you need or to find out the Broad Rental Market Area you live in and the current rate of Local Housing Allowance please visit the Valuation Office Agency website.
+To find out how many bedrooms you need or to find out the Broad Rental Market Area you live in and the current rate of Local Housing Allowance, please visit the Valuation Office Agency website.

-The Valuation Office Agency has divided the country into broad rental market areas (BRMAs), in North Norfolk there are 3 Broad Rental Market Areas.
-To locate which area you are in you will need to know the postcode of the property.
+The Valuation Office Agency has divided the country into broad rental market areas (BRMAs).
+In North Norfolk, there are 3 Broad Rental Market Areas.
+To locate which area you are in, you will need to know the postcode of the property.

-The Local Housing Allowance rate will be based on the same amount wherever you live within your broad rental market area, this means that people with the same circumstances will be entitled to the same rate of LHA.
+The Local Housing Allowance rate will be based on the same amount wherever you live within your broad rental market area.
+This means that people with the same circumstances will be entitled to the same rate of LHA.
 It is intended that tenants will then have the choice to trade between the quality and the price of their accommodation.

 If the actual rent you are charged is less than the Local Housing Allowance figure for the type of property you need, your maximum benefit award will not exceed your rental charge.
 However, if your actual rent charge is greater than the Local Housing Allowance figure, you will have to pay the difference.